sbhayes15/executive-wiki/events/prodays.rst

 Sample Email
 ^^^^^^^^^^^^
 Congratulations!
-You've invited to volunteer at this weekend's ProDay event!!!
+You're a volunteer for this weekend's PRO Day event!!!
 YAY!
 Your mission is to arrive at the CS Building to get the banner, stickers, tees, laptop, and tablecloth (with table clips) from the ACM office at 11:40!
 Then, you will need to go check-in at Havener